LeonZerr/TravelPlanner_API/README.md

 # Travelplanner-Southeast-Asia

-This is an API project created during our Backend Programming course.
+This is an API project created during my Backend Programming course.
 A simple Travelplanner API designed to deliver data from our PostgreSQL database for Frontend Developers.

 ## Features: